-How Criminal Cases Work: From Arrest To Trial
+Cover Image for How Criminal Cases Work In Oklahoma: From Arrest To Trial

-How Criminal Cases Work: From Arrest To Trial
+How Criminal Cases Work In Oklahoma: From Arrest To Trial

 Dealing with a criminal charge can be scary and confusing.
 Once you have been arrested, what happens next?
-When do I need to hire a lawyer?
-And when will I know what my charges are?
+When do you need to hire a lawyer?
+And when will you know what your charges are?
+To provide some answers, here are the basic steps a criminal case will follow in the state of Oklahoma.

 Step 1: The Bond Hearing

-When you’re first arrested your case will automatically be assigned to a bond docket.
-This is where your tentative charges are brought before a judge, and a judge makes a decision about what your bond should be based on those charges.
-Crucially, the charge your bond is based on may not be what you are formally charged with.
-Once your bond is set you may either post bond and get released from jail, or you may remain in custody until your arraignment.
+When you’re first arrested, your case will automatically be assigned to a bond docket.
+This is when a judge makes a decision about what your bond should be based on your initial charges.
+It’s important to note that the charge your bond is based on may not be what you are formally charged with.
+Once your bond is set, you may either post bond and get released from jail, or remain in custody until your arraignment.
 If you choose to bond out of jail, you will be given an arraignment date.
 You must appear at your arraignment whether you have hired an attorney or not.

 Step 2: The Arraignment

-Once you have been arrested, a police report will be generated by the arresting agency.
-They will send this report over to prosecutors and an Assistant District Attorney will read the report and determine what they will charge you with, if anything.
-Once they have made this decision, they will file the case and it will be given a case number on OSCN with your name and the charges.
+Once you have been arrested, the arresting agency will generate a police report.
+They will send this report to the State’s prosecutors and an assistant district attorney will determine what to charge you with, if anything.
+Once the prosecutors have made this decision, they will file the case and create a case number on Oklahoma State Courts Network (OSCN) with your name and charges.

 You will then go to a court date called an “arraignment.”
-At the arraignment, you will go before the judge and the judge will ask if the State has filed charges against you.
-The Prosecutor will either answer no, and you will be released and not need to come back, or they will answer yes.
-If they answer yes, the judge will have them read the case number aloud.
-The judge will read you your charges and rights and enter a “not guilty” plea on your behalf until you can talk to an attorney.
-The judge will then set your case for the conference docket and either appoint a public defender for you or tell you to hire an attorney.
+At the arraignment, the judge will ask if the State has filed charges against you.
+If the prosecutor answers no, you will be released and not need to come back; if the prosecutor answers yes, the judge will have them read the case number aloud.
+The judge will read your charges and rights and enter a “not guilty” plea on your behalf until you can talk to an attorney.
+This is standard for criminal felony proceedings in Oklahoma.
+The judge will then set your case for the conference docket and either appoint you with a public defender or tell you to hire an attorney.

 Step 3: The Conference Docket

 It is important to hire an attorney before your conference docket.
 A conference docket is where a prosecutor provides a plea offer, and your attorney negotiates on your behalf.
-Once you receive this plea offer, you will go over it with your attorney and determine the best course of action on your case.
-From here there are a few different paths you can take.
+Once you receive this plea offer, you will go over it with your attorney and determine the best course of action for your case.

 Most cases stay in the conference docket while your attorney is negotiating a plea deal with the State’s attorney.
 Sometimes it will take a few meetings before they come to an agreement.
 It may also get stuck here while you make a decision about what path is best for you, especially if it is a misdemeanor.